AVidhanR/MobileAppDevelopment/MAD_WEEK_11/README.md

     //By AVidhanR
 }
 ```

-That's it now save the both files and run app!
+That's it now save the both files and run the app!

 > Note: make sure to check the package name in java file `package com.example.meetingschedule;` if you got another name other than `meetingschedule` make sure to replace the first line of the code with yours.